beyondessential/tamanu/README.md

         - in the application code section choose "sample application"
     3. hit "Configure more options"
         - select an environment type of "load balancing" in the capacity section, and select a max of 1 instance if you're setting up a dev environment
-        - add a https listener in the "load balancer" section, using the ACM certificate you added earlier
+        - add an https listener in the "load balancer" section, using the ACM certificate you set up earlier
         - add `NODE_CONFIG`=`{"port":8080,"foo":"bar"}` to environment properties in the software section
         - add the relevant keypair (probably tamanu-eb-key-pair) in the security section
         - set up managed updates (this will make sure instances are kept up to date with software patches)